eslint/eslint/docs/rules/func-name-matching.md

 ### considerPropertyDescriptor

 A boolean value that defaults to `false`.
-If `considerPropertyDescriptor` is set to true, the check will take into account the use `Object.create`, `Object.defineProperty`, and `Object.defineProperties`.
+If `considerPropertyDescriptor` is set to true, the check will take into account the use `Object.create`, `Object.defineProperty`, `Object.defineProperties`, and `Reflect.defineProperty`.

 Examples of **correct** code for the `{ considerPropertyDescriptor: true }` option: